 Age — our self- and society-imposed judgments on age — is a construct.

 I’m comfortable in my skin, and most days, I feel damn good about how I look.
-I can run a faster mile than I could in high school track (not a huge accomplishment, since I just joined track for the boys) but, I have also pulled off five half-marathons.
-I can rock a crop top and cutoff jeans like the best of any young millennial.
+I can run a faster mile than I could in high school track (not a huge accomplishment, since I just joined track for the boys)… but, I have also pulled off five half-marathons.
+I can rock a crop top and cutoff jeans like the best of any 2000s-born child.
 And I’m SO much better at makeup.
 (Contouring, one of the best inventions of the decade!)

 If someone does ask me how old I am, I can’t stop them.
 But I can change my outlook.
 Here’s to the rest of the year, owning 34 and kicking ass at it… cuz 35 ain’t far off.